jkocik/laravel-profiler/README.md

 #### Laravel Profiler for testing

-When testing Profiler will deliver the same data as for regular request.
+When testing Profiler will deliver the same data as for regular request / artisan command.
 However application should be terminated.
 Lets see two default tests Laravel is shipped with:

 ```